britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Shards and Zones

 Assertions may also be grouped and signed as a group.
-A shard is a set of assertions subject to the same authority within the same context, protected by one or more signatures over all assertions within the shard.
+A shard is a set of assertions within the same zone and context, protected by one or more signatures over all assertions within the shard.
 A shard may have an additional property that given a subject and an authenticated shard, it can be shown that either an assertion with a given name and type exists within the